lorenzopessina/lorenzopessina.github.io/index.md

 </style>

-I am a sixth year PhD student in economics at **Columbia University** in New York.
+<p>I am a sixth year PhD student in economics at Columbia University in New York and I am on the job market. </p>

+<p>I will be available for interviews at the <strong>2020 Virtual EEA Meeting</strong> in Nottingham and at the <strong>2021 Virtual ASSA Meetings</strong> in Chicago.</p>

 <p class="bottom-space">
-My research focuses on <strong>public economics</strong> and <strong>tax policy</strong>.
-I use administrative data to analyze how firms adapt to changes in the way taxes are collected by the government.
+In my <strong>job market paper</strong>, I use administrative data to analyze how transactions, firms and markets adapt to changes in the way taxes are collected by the government.
 </p>
 <p class="bottom-space">
-In another set of projects, I investigate the prevalence of <strong>migrants</strong> at the top of the income distribution and their contribution to increases in <strong>income inequality</strong> in the UK.
+In another set of projects, I investigate the prevalence of migrants at the top of the income distribution and their contribution to increases in income inequality in the UK.
 </p>

 My CV is [here]({% link /cv/Pessina_cv.pdf %}).